 What is Trenching?

-Trenching is a commonly used excavation procedure for digging ditches in the ground before installation of pipelines, conduits, or cables.
+Trenching is a commonly used excavation procedure for digging ditches in the ground before the installation of pipelines, conduits, or cables.
 Usually used for utility line installation, a trench is cut by the use of shovels or heavy machinery until it forms a narrow length below the surface.
 The hole itself is generally deeper than it is wide.

 Fortunately, hydro excavation provides a safer, quicker, and cost-effective solution.